Academic Year 2022 Actual

 (d) half;

-6. The circuit shown in Fig. 6 is made of a dc generator delivering a fixed voltage, two switches, 1 and 2, five resistors with the same constant resistance RR and a light bulb with a fixed resistance.
+6. The circuit shown in Fig. 6 is made of a dc generator delivering a fixed voltage, two switches, 1 and 2, five resistors with the same constant resistance R and a light bulb with a fixed resistance.
 Because of the way the circuit is designed, the brightness of the bulb may vary as one closes the circuit using either or both of the switches.
 A particular sequence of on (circuit closd) and off (circuit open) states of the two switches will get the brightness of the light to increase from its minimum to its maximum.
 Choose the sequence that would do that:

 sequence (a) both switches 1 and 2 on; switch 1 on only; switch 2 on only;